nodejs/node/doc/guides/collaborator-guide.md

 corresponding staging branch (v10.x-staging, v8.x-staging, etc.).

 Commits that land on master are cherry-picked to each staging branch as appropriate.
-If a change applies only to the LTS branch, open the PR against the *staging* branch.
+If a change applies only to the LTS branch, open the pull request against the *staging* branch.
 Commits from the staging branch land on the LTS branch only when a release is being prepared.
-They can land on the LTS branch in a different order than they were in staging.
+They might land on the LTS branch in a different order than they do in staging.

 Only members of @nodejs/backporters should land commits onto LTS staging branches.